SummaryRead the full fact sheet

 The details of the surgery will depend on individual factors, but generally include:

 - Labiaplasty – the operation is usually performed to reduce the size of the labia minora (inner lips).
 General or local anaesthesia may be used.
-The surgeon removes the unwanted tissue and remodels the labia into the desired size and shape.
+The medical practitioner removes the unwanted tissue and remodels the labia into the desired size and shape.
 Alternatively, a wedge-shaped section of the labia is removed.
-Some surgeons use a laser instead of a scalpel to reduce bleeding.
+Some medical practitioners use a laser instead of a scalpel to reduce bleeding.
 Occasionally, a labiaplasty is performed to reduce the size of the labia majora (outer lips).
 Some women choose to have surgery to tighten the vagina (vaginoplasty) during the same operation

 Immediately after cosmetic genital surgery